BALAJI-SK/The_Book_Spot/README.md

 Upon device rotation:

 - The layout remains scrollable.
 - The app should save state and restore the list back to the previously scrolled position.
+Used AsyncTaskLoaders.
 - The UI should adjust properly so that all contents of each list item is still visible and not truncated.
 - The Search button should still remain visible on the screen after the device is rotated.